 In other words, the people who will be fighting for votes in November have all shown a willingness to halt student loan interest payments.
 Furthermore, the interest rate freeze has been very popular with student loan borrowers and received almost no criticism.

-Projecting what will happen with federal student loan interest rates beyond the election is a bit murkier…
+Projecting what will happen with federal student loan interest rates beyond the end of the year is a bit murkier…

 If Joe Biden Wins the 2020 Election